Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Entanglement entropy

-\textbf{Entanglement entropy.} A key feature of chaotic dynamics is the fast scrambling of entanglement.
-We perform many-body interference \cite{Islam2015,Kaufman2016} to measure the second-order \Renyi entanglement entropy $S_2^A=-\ln \mathrm{Tr}(\rho_A^2)$, where $\rho_A $ is the reduced density matrix of subsystem $A$.
+A key feature of chaotic dynamics is the fast scrambling of entanglement.
+We perform many-body interference to measure the second-order \Renyi entanglement entropy \cite{Islam2015,Kaufman2016,Brydges2019,Bluvstein2022,Tajik2023,Joshi2023,Bluvstein2024} $S_2^A=-\ln \mathrm{Tr}(\rho_A^2)$, where $\rho_A $ is the reduced density matrix of subsystem $A$.
 Two copies of the chain are selected by the addressing beam.
 After driving for a varied number of cycles, we freeze the dynamics by ramping up the $x$ short lattice to 51$E_{rS}$.
 Then the $y$ long lattice is ramped up, implementing a balanced double well together with the lowered $y$ short lattice for the many-body interference (Fig. \ref{fig:Ent}(a)).
-After finishing the beam splitter operation, we freeze the dynamics in the $y$ direction and image the atoms without expanding.
+After finishing the beam splitter operation, we freeze the dynamics in the $y$ direction and image the atoms with expanding in the two separated areas similar in the aforementioned ladder sampling experiments.
 The parity of the output in two ports could be obtained microscopically, from which we extract the purity and entanglement entropy on various sizes of the subsystems.

-Fig. \ref{fig:Ent} shows the entanglement dynamics during driving.
-The entanglement increases and saturates quickly within a single driving cycle, which is expected by the eigenstate thermalization hypothesis (ETH) \cite{Kaufman2016}.
-We further study the size dependence of the entanglement entropy.
+Fig. \ref{fig:Ent}(b) shows the size dependence of the entanglement entropy measured by two copies of the $L=8$, $N_b=3$ chains.
 The mutual information defined as $I_{AB}=S_2^A+S_2^B-S_2^{AB}$ is used widely in condensed matter physics and quantum information science.
-In the thermalized phase, we observe a volume law of the mutual information (Fig. \ref{fig:Ent}(e)), suggesting that there is no efficient matrix product state (MPS) representation for highly entangled states as the size of the system grows \cite{Schuch2008}.
+In the thermalized phase, we observe a volume law of the mutual information, suggesting that there is no efficient MPS representation for highly entangled states as the size of the system grows \cite{Schuch2008}.
 In contrast, it obeys an area law in the MBL phase, which is tractable with MPS for larger system sizes on classical computers. \\